Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Explanation-Based Bias Detection vs. LLM-as-a-Judge

 \section{Explanation-Based Bias Detection vs. LLM-as-a-Judge}

-Existing research suggests that LLMs could identify and correct bias in their own outputs~\citep{constitutional_ai, furniturewala-etal-2024-thinking}.
-In this section, we compare the bias detection ability of input-based explanations against LLMs' own judgments under two paradigms: (1) self-reflection, where LLMs are asked to indicate whether their own predictions rely on bias or stereotypes, and (2) self-attribution, where LLMs choose a K-word rationale from the input, which we then examine for the presence of sensitive tokens.
+Existing research suggests that LLMs could identify and correct biased model outputs~\citep{constitutional_ai, furniturewala-etal-2024-thinking}.
+In this section, we compare the bias detection ability of input-based explanations against LLMs' judgments under two paradigms: (1) LLM decision, where LLMs are asked to indicate whether a model's prediction rely on bias or stereotypes, and (2) LLM attribution, where LLMs choose a K-word rationale from the input, which we then examine for the presence of sensitive tokens.
+We conduct this analysis using two LLMs, Qwen3-4B and GPT-OSS-120B, on predictions made by Qwen3-4B on the race subset of Civil Comments (see Appendix~\ref{appendix: experimental details} for the prompts used).

-Table~\ref{tab:llm explanation} shows that self-reflection is highly conservative in flagging bias: only 86 out of 4,000 predictions are labeled as biased, all of which correspond to toxic predictions.
-The complete absence of non-toxic cases and the extremely low coverage make self-reflection unreliable as a bias detection method due to low recall.
-Furthermore, predictions marked as biased by the model actually show lower average individual unfairness than those marked non-biased, indicating poor precision as well.

-In contrast, LLMs' self-attributions are less conservative, producing biased / unbiased judgments across both demographic groups and toxicity classes.
-However, while biased cases identified by rationales show higher average individual unfairness than unbiased ones, they still perform worse than a simple baseline that flags the top 50\% of predictions ranked by absolute Grad L2 reliance scores (Grad L2 Binary).
-Therefore, we conclude that input-based explanations are more reliable than LLM-as-a-Judge for bias detection.